wikimedia/mediawiki-extensions-DonationInterface/README.txt

 $wgDonationInterfaceNameFilterRules = array()

 $wgDonationInterfaceEnableConversionLog = false //this is definitely an Extra
-$wgDonationInterfaceEnableMinfraud = false //this is definitely an Extra
+$wgDonationInterfaceEnableMinFraud = false //this is definitely an Extra

 /**
  * @global boolean Set to false to disable all filters, or set a gateway-